 1. Microsoft Invoicing

-- Cost: Included in an Office 365 Business Premium Plan
+- Cost: Included in a Microsoft 365 Business Premium Plan

 - Payment Capabilities: Connects with Paypal and Microsoft Pay to accept online payments